zeddmathews/wallet-microservice/README.md

 CreateWallet(userId)

-Create a wallet for a user
+Create a new wallet

 Deposit(walletId, amt)

-Add funds to the wallet
+Add funds to a wallet

 Withdraw(walletId, amt)

-Withdraw funds (safe only)
+Subtract funds (no overdraft)

 GetBalance(walletId)

-Check wallet balance
+Get current wallet balance

 ListTransactions()

-View historical transactions
+Get list of past transactions

-📄 License
+License

 MIT

-This project is intended for educational use to sharpen real-world backend skills, especially for fintech and crypto environments.
+This project is built for educational purposes to strengthen backend engineering skills for fintech domains.
+Contributions and feedback are welcome!

-📬 Feedback or contributions?
-Open a pull request or file an issue!